Last Updated on October 22, 2024 by Aaron von Frank

 Poultry: pets that make you breakfast

 If you want a pet that produces your breakfast, both chickens and ducks have great potential.
-Here again, there is wide variability by breed.
-There is also wide variability by individual personality when it comes to poultry pet potential.
+Here again, there is wide variability by breed when it comes to temperament.
+There is also wide variability by individuals within a breed when it comes to poultry pet potential.

 Of course, how you raise your poultry and how dedicated you are to continuously reinforcing pro-social behaviors with their humans makes a huge difference if you want to cultivate pet poultry!